Friday

 “This him?” she asked Jill.

 Jill nodded.
-“This is Elliott.”
+“This is Elliot.”

 The man extended a calloused hand.
 “I’m Tom.
 This here’s Grace.”